dmccreary/personal-finance/docs/glossary.md

 A numerical representation of an individual's creditworthiness based on their credit history, commonly used by lenders to assess the likelihood of repayment.

 **Example:** You'll discover the five factors that determine your credit score and specific actions you can take to improve each component.

+#### Credit Utilization Ratio

+The percentage of available credit currently being used, calculated by dividing total credit card balances by total credit limits.

+**Example:** This course teaches you to keep your credit utilization ratio below 30% to optimize your credit score while maintaining financial flexibility.

 #### Credit Unions